10+ Water Feature Lighting Tips (Guide)

 You can also use rocks, plants and other landscaping features to shield the light from shining directly towards viewing positions.

-2. Fixture Location:
+2. Light Fixture Location

 You want your guests to enjoy the light display and ambiance of underwater lighting without seeing the mechanics, so work with your outdoor lighting designer to place the fixtures for optimal illumination while hiding the fixtures as much as possible.